All reports in Store Manager can be customized, you can change report layout, insert pictures (logos), add and remove fields, etc.

 - Report queries

 Report templates are stored in .fr3 files they contain report layout information.
-Report queries are stored in .sql files, they contain SQL queries to retrieve data required for report.
+Report queries are stored in .sql files, they contain SQL queries to retrieve data required for the report.

 By default Store Manager “Application Data” directory looks like this:

-Program has two types of reports:
+The program has two types of reports:

 - Default reports